 Presented by Tommy Harrell

 Specifically Designed for All Educators Serving Grades K-12: General Education Teachers, Special Education Staff, Counselors, Instructional Assistants, Title I Staff, and Administrators

 - How to enable and empower your students to be more successful learners in the classroom or in a distance learning setting

 - Practical methods to cultivate resourcefulness, resilience, and other vital traits your students need for success in and out of school

-- Powerful, doable strategies to help students own and take responsibility for their learning
+- Powerful, doable strategies to help students own and take responsibility for their online or in classroom learning

 - Highly effective ways to assess and address diverse student learning needs that are both timely and empowering

 This NEW, highly innovative and interactive seminar will enhance your ability to engage and empower students as self-reliant, resourceful, and resilient learners, whether you’re teaching in-person or online.
 You’ll learn how to help students unlearn learned helplessness by cultivating a classroom or online culture where struggle and mistakes are seen as essential elements of the learning process.
 You’ll also learn about an approach to teaching that unites academic skills as well as key character traits students need to succeed in and out of school.
 As a result, you’ll be better equipped to assess and address the diverse needs of all your students, both at school and online.